JamieOnUbuntu/config/hackerone/policy.md

 * Content Security Policy (CSP) bypass
 * DNS record configuration (SPF, DKIM, DMARC, CAA, etc)
 * TLS configuration
+* Code security audit/review
+* Software that is more than 24 hours out of date
 * Etc...

 Feel free to use automated tools as long as you do not cause network/service disruption for me or third-parties.